nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * `search s/woodlands` returns students studying in `woodlands primary school` and `woodlands secondary school`
 * `search s/raffles hwa` returns students studying in `Raffles Institution` and `Hwa chong institution`

+### Viewing a contact details: `detail`

+View the specified student's contact from the address book.

+Format: `detail INDEX`

+* Views the contact at the specified `INDEX`.
+* The index refers to the index number shown in the displayed student list.
+* The index **must be a positive integer** 1, 2, 3, …​

+Examples:
+* `list` followed by `detail 2` views the 2nd student in the address book.
+* `find Betsy` followed by `detail 1` views the 1st student in the results of the `find` command.

 ### Deleting a person : `delete`